 Equating a pageant into tourism benefits and international exposure is so 1970s.
 It was true back then.
 That’s because it was considered by majority of people then as a major event.
 These days, a city can have more exposure hosting American Idol than Miss Universe.
 The other Big4 pageants are struggling for media mileage.
 Miss World is not even broadcasted by a major British TV.
 Miss Earth is broadcasted late internationally and Miss International is only beamed locally.

-The current tough economic climate and changing attitude of the general public towards pageants make things more difficult that even the "semifinalist for hosting" deal looks unattractive.
-How about "a crown for hosting" deal?
+The current tough economic climate and changing attitude of the general public towards pageants make things more difficult that even the “semifinalist for hosting” deal looks unattractive.
+How about “a crown for hosting” deal?
 Anyway, Miss Universe and Miss World took the initiative of having a back-up plan.
-If all things fail, Miss Universe goes to Las Vegas (and Biloxi they say this year) while Miss World goes to London.
-Even Miss International can't find any other city other than those in Japan or in China.
+If all things fail, Miss Universe goes to Las Vegas while Miss World goes to London.
+Even Miss International can’t find any other city other than those in Japan or in China.

-Thus, gone were the days when Miss Universe 1994 closed with a panoramic image of Namibia with a voiceover announcing that the next host city will be Windhoek.
-The costs involved in hosting a major beauty pageant as it seems can't pass the cost-benefit ratio tolerance of many countries.
-Like hosting the Olympics, the prestige and honor may be there but they need cash.
+Thus, gone are the days when Miss Universe 1994 closed with a panoramic image of Namibia with a voiceover announcing that the next host city will be Windhoek.
+The costs involved in hosting a major beauty pageant as it seems can’t pass the cost benefit ratio tolerance of many countries.
+Like hosting the Olympics, the prestige may be there but they need cash.